ricmmartins/apache-guacamole-azure/README.md

 done
 ```

-3. You you have to open the port 443 on the NSG:
+3. Now you need open the port 443 on the NSG:

 ```
 az network nsg rule create \